taycaldwell/riot-api-java/README.md

+A simple to use, Riot Games API wrapper for Java.
 This library makes it easy to gather and use League of Legends data in your web and mobile (Android) apps.

 ## Disclaimer